2022 Snow Removal Broom Vehicle

 Amen Building Parking Lot Reconstruction

 The Harry J. Amen General Aviation Building is a single-story office building located at the South end of the General Aviation area on the East side of the airport.
 The building is home to offices for the Aeronautics Division of the Nebraska Department of Transportation (NDOT), FAA Flight Standards, some Lincoln Airport Authority staff, and other tenants.
 The concrete parking lot wrapping around the building has been deteriorating in some areas and has been in need of replacement.
 As part of a multiphase project to address this problem, about one third of the parking lot was reconstructed in 2016.
 The next phase of reconstruction, focusing on the Northernmost third of the parking lot, is currently in development.
 Construction is expected to take place in 2023.

 North Park Road Rehab

 North Park Road wraps around the East and North sides of the airport and is the sole connection to all General Aviation activities and hangars.
 Tenants, employees, passengers, and visitors rely on this road to access the many facilities and services available in the growing General Aviation area.
-The road was last resurfaced over 30 years ago and has reached the end of its useful life.
-The asphalt surface has many cracks and numerous bumps, depressions, and potholes have developed.
-A project is currently under construction to resurface the road and rehabilitate the pavement.
-Access to General Aviation facilities and hangars will be maintained throughout the construction, but some delays and disruptions to traffic in the area are expected.
-More information on traffic impacts can be found at the top of this page.
+The road was last resurfaced over 30 years ago and had reached the end of its useful life.
+The asphalt surface had many cracks and numerous bumps, depressions and potholes had developed.
+A project was completed in Fall 2022 to resurface the road and rehabilitate the pavement.

 General Aviation Parking Project